trevorhsong/trevorhsong.github.io/_pages/research.md

 I do incentive analysis and design to align interests and coordinate systems.

 ## Research Interests
-- Online Marketplace and Platform Operations
+- Platform Operations and Marketplace Analytics
 - Supply Chain Management and Finance Interface
 - Incentive Design and Contract Theory